X-lab2017/OSSDevGov2021/software_engineering_at_google/chapter23/continuous_integration_en.md

 ## Automation

 It’s well known that automating development-related tasks saves engineering resources in the long run.
 Intuitively, because we automate processes by defining them as code, peer review when changes are checked in will reduce the probability of error.
-Of course, automated processes, like any other software, will have bugs; but when imple‐ mented effectively, they are still faster, easier, and more reliable than if they were attempted manually by engineers.
+Of course, automated processes, like any other software, will have bugs; but when implemented effectively, they are still faster, easier, and more reliable than if they were attempted manually by engineers.

 CI, specifically, automates the *build* and *release* processes, with a Continuous Build and Continuous Delivery.
 Continuous testing is applied throughout, which we’ll look at in the next section.

 ### Continuous Build

-The *Continuous Build* (CB) integrates the latest code changes at head4 and runs an automated build and test.
-Because the CB runs tests as well as building code, “break‐ ing the build” or “failing the build” includes breaking tests as well as breaking compilation.
+The *Continuous Build* (CB) integrates the latest code changes at head<sup>4</sup> and runs an automated build and test.
+Because the CB runs tests as well as building code, “breaking the build” or “failing the build” includes breaking tests as well as breaking compilation.

 After a change is submitted, the CB should run all relevant tests.
 If a change passes all tests, the CB marks it passing or “green,” as it is often displayed in user interfaces (UIs).
-This process effectively introduces two different versions of head in the reposi‐ tory: *true head*, or the latest change that was committed, and *green head,* or the latest change the CB has verified.
+This process effectively introduces two different versions of head in the repository: *true head*, or the latest change that was committed, and *green head,* or the latest change the CB has verified.
 Engineers are able to sync to either version in their local development.
-It’s common to sync against green head to work with a stable environ‐ ment, verified by the CB, while coding a change but have a process that requires changes to be synced to true head before submission.
+It’s common to sync against green head to work with a stable environment, verified by the CB, while coding a change but have a process that requires changes to be synced to true head before submission.

 ### Continuous Delivery

 The first step in Continuous Delivery (CD; discussed more fully in Chapter 24) is *release automation*, which continuously assembles the latest code and configuration from head into release candidates.
 At Google, most teams cut these at green, as opposed to true, head.

-> *Release candidate* (RC): A cohesive, deployable unit created by an automated process,5 assembled of code, configuration, and other dependencies that have passed the contin‐ uous build.
+> *Release candidate* (RC): A cohesive, deployable unit created by an automated process,<sup>5</sup> assembled of code, configuration, and other dependencies that have passed the continuous build.

-Note that we include configuration in release candidates—this is extremely impor‐ tant, even though it can slightly vary between environments as the candidate is pro‐ moted.
-We’re not necessarily advocating you compile configuration into your binaries —actually, we would recommend dynamic configuration, such as experiments or fea‐ ture flags, for many scenarios.6
+Note that we include configuration in release candidates—this is extremely important, even though it can slightly vary between environments as the candidate is pro‐ moted.
+We’re not necessarily advocating you compile configuration into your binaries —actually, we would recommend dynamic configuration, such as experiments or feature flags, for many scenarios.<sup>6</sup>

-Rather, we are saying that any static configuration you *do* have should be promoted as part of the release candidate so that it can undergo testing along with its correspond‐ ing code.
-Remember, a large percentage of production bugs are caused by “silly” con‐ figuration problems, so it’s just as important to test your configuration as it is your code (and to test it along *with* the same code that will use it).
+Rather, we are saying that any static configuration you *do* have should be promoted as part of the release candidate so that it can undergo testing along with its corresponding code.
+Remember, a large percentage of production bugs are caused by “silly” configuration problems, so it’s just as important to test your configuration as it is your code (and to test it along *with* the same code that will use it).
 Version skew is often caught in this release-candidate-promotion process.
 This assumes, of course, that your static configuration is in version control—at Google, static configuration is in version control along with the code, and hence goes through the same code review process.

 We then define CD as follows: